Blagoja95/Blagoja95/README.md

  ![](https://github-readme-stats.vercel.app/api?username=Blagoja95&show_icons=true&theme=tokyonight&hide=stars&rank_icon=github)

-*Some of mine and also organisation repos are private so their data are not accounted in a stats
+*Some of mine and organisations repos are private so their data are not accounted in a stats